Muyuan Foodstuff Co Ltd

 Level of company engagement with the coalition

-The company provided a timely response to the investor letter.
-It did not respond to the engagement questions.
-It met with investors within the engagement period.
-The company did not provide feedback on FAIRR´s assessment.
+The company provided a response to the investor letter and responded to the engagement questions.
+The company met with investors within the engagement period.
+The company acknowledged the FAIRR’s assessment and provided feedback.

 Workstream Information